 - The application must include an original signature.

 Applicant must provide sufficient details of why a specific voter’s information is needed and how it will be used in conformance with California Code of Regulations sections 19001-19009.
 Applicant must also attach as much detail as possible about the voter whose record they are trying to obtain (first name, last name, date of birth, residence address, etc.) in the designated area of the application.
 The Marin County Elections Department will reach out to the applicant if there are not sufficient details to locate a single voter record.
 Applicant can request up to 10 specific voter records per application.

 Requests will be processed in the order received.
 Once received, requests can take up to 10 business days to review and process.
 The Marin County Elections Department will determine whether the application is complete and whether state law permits the proposed use of the voter registration information.

 If the application is denied, the Marin County Elections Department will send a letter to the applicant explaining why the request was denied and return all application materials.

-If the application is approved, County or District Voter requests are distributed on CD or by download from a secure file sharing site.
+If the application is approved, County or District Voter requests are distributed by download from a secure file sharing site.
 The data is provided as tab-delimited text files.
 Please Note the files contain only active voters at the time the data was extracted.